omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

 - The Query Planner used the Merge semi join by using both the ZigZag join and the Hash based algorithm together on the condition (s.sid =r.sid) which improved the Execution time and the expected cost way more better which made the join in O(n log n).

-- And It used the Hash indexed scan on bid =103
+- And It used the Hash indexed scan on bid =103.
+- The Mix indices  helped in the performance it decreased the Execution Time and Expected Cost .

 ### Optimized Query